gabee1987/d4-build-calc/README.md

 ## Features

 - Node-based UI where users can spend points to create a character skill build
-- Skill tree with 7 main nodes, subnodes, and 6 clusters of active skills
+- Skill tree with 7 skill category nodes, subnodes, and active skills
+- Active skills with up to 5 skill points and 2 layers of skill upgrades
 - 5 different classes: Barbarian, Druid, Necromancer, Rogue, Sorcerer
-- Active skills with up to 5 skill points and 2 layers of skill upgrades
-- Ultimate skills with 1 skill point and no upgrades
+- Ultimate skills with 1 skill point and upgrades
 - Passives with up to 3 points and some locked behind other passives
-- Ultimate passives with 1 point and only one pickable
+- Ultimate Key Passives with 1 point and only one pickable
 - Ability to remove points from nodes and alerts if a subsequent node is open and has points

 ## Goals